sofasurfer/mistermilano/README.md

 This is a starter theme for Wordpress utilizing a modern build process with webpack 5.

+💡 there are two webpack instances.
+The one in the root (with budJS) is for developers.
+While the one in ``./src/templates/`` is meant for HTML/CSS template designers.
+There is no need for developers to touch it, unless you want to view the design.
+If so, follow the steps for designers.

 These technologies are used:

 - [Wordpress](https://wordpress.org/)